 - Excessive weight gain should be avoided.

 - Pregnant women are advised to take folic acid supplements before conception and during pregnancy to lower the risk of neural tube defects in the fetus.
 Vitamin D supplements are recommended during pregnancy to allow optimal bone development of the unborn child and to help avoid rickets during childhood.

 - To help avoid iron deficiency during pregnancy, a healthy, varied diet containing iron rich foods such as meat, eggs, beans, nuts, dark green vegetables and fortified foods (such as some breakfast cereals), should be consumed.

 - During pregnancy, supplements containing vitamin A, liver and liver products should be avoided.

-- Women who are pregnant are advised to stop drinking alcohol altogether.
-If women choose to drink, no more than one to two units, once or twice per week should be consumed.
+- Women who are pregnant or planning a pregnancy are advised to stop drinking alcohol altogether.

 - Caffeine intake during pregnancy should be limited to 200 mg/day, which equates to about two mugs of instant coffee a day or around 3 mugs of tea per day.